Cooperative Gardens Commission

 Bi-Weekly Organizing Calls

 The first and third Monday of every month at 8pm ET/5pm PT we convene movement-wide organizing calls to share information, announcements, and working group report-backs.
-We also hold discussions on different topics relevant to our work each week, and sometimes make collective decisions about important CGC issues.
+We also hold discussions on different topics relevant to our work each call, and sometimes make collective decisions about important CGC issues.